surajssd/RejektsNA2023-demo/README.md

 # Image Processing Model Inferencing in Confidential Containers - Rejekts NA 2023

 This repository contains the scripts and commands to deploy a confidential model for image processing in Confidential Containers.

 This demo is part of the Rejekts NA 2023 talk.
-The slides can be found [here](#slides).
+You can watch the presentation of this talk [here](https://youtu.be/KzQ_Whn6oBA?t=22631).
+The slides can be found [here](#talk-recording).
 And this demo is recreated in this [video](#demo-recording).

 ## Deploy Infrastructure